Vikms95/react-cv-application/react-cv-application/planning/notes.md

    - Hold state in App and the functions to modify it (setState) and pass those functions to setState as props to each component, then use those functions and pass them to the onChange property, share the name of the input with the value
+        : save state as objects for each section?
         : on each input? each form?
         : pass the state directly as props as well?
 }